Animal Models Core

 The study of genetically modified mice has greatly expanded our understanding of kidney development and pathophysiology.
-The UT Southwestern O’Brien Center Animal Models Core will provide cutting edge technology to investigators wishing to generate mouse models for the study of kidney development and/or function.
+The UT Southwestern O’Brien Center Animal Models Core provides cutting-edge technology to investigators wishing to generate mouse models for the study of kidney development and/or function.

-- Generation and distribution of transgenic mice expressing kidney specific tetracycline-inducible activator and repressor
+- Generation and distribution of transgenic mice expressing kidney-specific tetracycline-inducible activator and repressor

-- Assistance in the generation of additional transgenic mice and knockout and knockin mice
+- Assistance in the generation of transgenic mice and knock-out/knock-in mice

 - Training investigators to perform embryonic kidney organ cultures

 As always, the recipient pays all shipping charges.